 Mitigation Measures Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity Aesthetics and Visual Resources Mitigation Measure AES-3: Conduct Visual Reconnaissance for Non-Shaded Fuel Breaks and Relocate or Feather and Screen Publicly Visible Non-Shaded Fuel Breaks The project proponent will conduct a visual reconnaissance of the treatment area prior to implementing non-shaded fuel breaks to observe the surrounding landscape and Prior and During SMRCD/CSP SMRCD/CSP determine if public viewing locations, including scenic vistas, public trails, and state scenic highways, have views of the proposed treatment area.
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity Aesthetics and Visual Resources Mitigation Measure AES-3: Conduct Visual Reconnaissance for Non-Shaded Fuel Breaks and Relocate or Feather and Screen Publicly Visible Non-Shaded Fuel Breaks The project proponent will conduct a visual reconnaissance of the treatment area prior to implementing non-shaded fuel breaks to observe the surrounding landscape and Initial Treatment: Y Prior and During SMRCD/CSP SMRCD/CSP determine if public viewing locations, including scenic vistas, public trails, and state scenic highways, have views of the proposed treatment area.
 If none are identified, the non-shaded fuel break may be implemented without additional visual mitigation.
 If the project proponent identifies public viewing points, including heavily used scenic vistas, public trails, recreation areas, and state scenic highways with lengthy views (i.e., longer than a few seconds) of a proposed non-shaded fuel break treatment area, the project proponent will, prior to implementation, attempt to identify any feasible change in location of the fuel break to reduce its visibility from public viewpoints.
 If no feasible location changes exist that would reduce impacts to public viewers and achieve the intended wildfire risk reduction objectives of the proposed non-shaded fuel break, the project proponent will implement, where feasible, a shaded fuel break rather than a non-shaded fuel break, if the shaded fuel break would achieve the intended wildfire risk reduction objectives.
-With the shaded fuel break, the project proponent will thin and feather adjacent vegetation to break up the linear edges of the fuel break and strategically preserve vegetation at the edge of the fuel break, as feasible, to help screen public views and minimize the contrast between the fuel break and surrounding vegetation.
+With the shaded fuel break would achieve the intended wildfire risk reduction objectives.
+With the shaded fuel break would achieve the intended wildfire risk reduction objectives.
+With the shaded fuel break would achieve the intended wildfire risk reduction objectives.
+Treatment Maintenance: Y edges of the fuel break and strategically preserve vegetation at the edge of the fuel break, as feasible, to help screen public views and minimize the contrast between the fuel break and surrounding vegetation.